Green makeover will be struggle for Germany's RWE

 Documents seen by Reuters this week outline a new 'capital-light' approach, under which RWE would bank on third parties to come up with most of the funds for expensive renewable projects.

-"We are convinced that we are not the best capital provider for that investment programme, even if we had the financial resources available," says one of the documents, entitled "RWE Corporate Story".
+"We are convinced that we are not the best capital provider for that investment program, even if we had the financial resources available," says one of the documents, entitled "RWE Corporate Story".

 Outsourcing some of the green energy spending may be wise, given RWE's investment track record, but achieving the transformation will be neither quick nor easy.
 It is banking on financial investors, the papers show, and aiming to benefit from their growing interest in renewable assets.